hanasai95/movies-tags/README.md

 I have implemented Redux to persist movie tags data and Context to handle search string.
 The reason I did this just to demostrate I am familiar with both of them.

+Also, I added dummy movie data copied from the mockAPI, because the key provided is ratelimited and even though I created my own key it still runs out of usage.
+Therefore, I added logic to use the dummy data in the case if data fetch is blocked by the provider.
+You should be able to exmine the logic from the MovieList component.

 ## What I could have done better

 This project is required to finish within 3 hours, therefore, time is everything.
 If given more time, I would definitely improve the following items.